 The mlld SDK embeds the interpreter in Node.js applications.
 Four execution modes cover file-based runs, string evaluation, dynamic module injection, and static analysis.
 State management enables multi-turn workflows.
+VirtualFS adds copy-on-write file overlays for sandboxed and review-first workflows.
 Language SDKs wrap the core for Go, Python, Rust, Ruby, and Elixir.

 SDK